 Manchester Town Hall is a gorgeous building - arguably the prettiest in town.
 It’s positively oozing history, having been built late in the 19th century, packed with busts, sculptures, and murals that depict some of the history of the city.
-For those who know their architecture, it can be appreciated as an uncommonly spectacular exhibition of the Gothic revival style, and is frankly as nice to look at outside as in - though The Guardian’s visual tour of the interior shows why you’d want to explore!
+For those who know their architecture, it can be appreciated as an uncommonly spectacular exhibition of the Gothic revival style, and is frankly as nice to look at outside as in.
 With the exception of the clock tower, the rest of the building is easily explored by wheelchair – lifts are available, and the guides are super helpful.

 I mentioned that Manchester is known for some of its museums, and its galleries are no exception.
 The Castlefield Gallery is a fairly unassuming building set aside for exhibitions of contemporary art, and situated in the vibrant conservation area of Castlefield, which is filled with green spaces, canals and waterfront bars.
 The gallery is quite easy to explore by wheelchair, with a ground-level entrance and lifts to the upper floors.
 As a nice bonus, the gallery is also free to visit, meaning you can see some of the finest art in the city at no cost.

 People’s History Museum